 Now, not only did Christ exorcize demons, or unclean spirits, but he gave the powers to his disciples. “…he gave the power against unclean spirits, to cast them out, and to heal all manner of sickness, and all manner of disease.”
 (Matt.10:1)

 From these two Biblical passages and others Catholics and Protestants alike believe they have the power to cast out the Devils and to heal.
 The Catholic Church has a procedure out-lined rite of exorcism which is set forth in “The Rituale Romanum.”
 Other than this text the ritual has great variance determined by the exorcist performing the exorcism.
 The code of Cannon Law allows authorized ministers (the exorcists) to perform solemn exorcisms not only over the faithful, but also over non-Catholics and those who have been excommunicated from the Church.

 During the ritual usually salt, representing purity, and wine, representing the blood of Christ, is present.
 The victim is to hold a crucifix during the rite.
-The exorcist is encouraged to use holy water and relics, usually pieces of bones from Saints, and recite Biblical scriptures and other prayers.
+The exorcist has to use holy water and relics, usually pieces of bones from Saints, and recite Biblical scriptures and other prayers.